rusefi/rusefi/firmware/hw_layer/mass_storage/filesystem_contents/README.nozip.template.txt

-Welcome to rusEFI!
+Welcome to FOME!

-Use the rusEFI ini file in this folder with TunerStudio to connect to your ECU.
+Use the FOME ini file in this folder with TunerStudio to connect to your ECU.

-See also